 // Your plugin code here

-This creates a functional plugin that appears in the plugins list.
-Professional plugins follow modular structure with separate files for different functionality.
+Create a functional plugin and appear in the plugins list.
+Professional plugins follow modular structure with individual files for different functionality.

 34. What is the directory structure of a WordPress plugin?

-Professional plugins follow hierarchical scheme: root/ main plugin file, includes/ or lib/ core functionality, admin / backend code, public / frontend code, assets / CSS/JS/images, languages/ translations.
-This is an organization that enhances maintainability and adheres to the WordPress development best practices.
+Professional plugins typically follow an organized hierarchy: root/ main plugin file, includes/ or lib/ core functionality, admin/backend code, public/frontend code, assets / CSS/JS/images and languages/ translations – an approach which enhances maintainability while adhering to WordPress development best practices.

 35. How do you update plugins safely?